-7.7 Workbook Config: xlwings.conf Sheet
+7.8 Workbook Config: xlwings.conf Sheet

 Workbook specific settings will override global (Ribbon) and workbook directory config files: Workbook specific settings are set by listing the config key/value pairs in a sheet with the name xlwings.conf.
-When you create a new project with xlwings quickstart, it'll already have such a sheet but you need to rename it to xlwings.conf to make it active.
+When you create a new project with xlwings quickstart, it'll already have such a sheet but you need to rename it from xlwings.conf to xlwings.conf to make it active.